Harnett <Online/>

-The spatial integrity, security and reuse of healthcare data
+The spatial integrity, compliance, and reuse of healthcare data.

-Between formal training and 25 years of academic experience, Brett has a broad and comprehensive perspective in the field of clinical informatics; both in theory and practice.
+Brett received his Master’s Degree in Information Systems from the University of Cincinnati and undergraduate degree in Business Administration from Eastern Connecticut State University.
+Between formal training and over 25 years of academic experience, he has a broad and comprehensive perspective in the field of clinical informatics; both in theory and practice.

 University of Cincinnati College of Business; Cincinnati, OH